med23009/tprest/README.md

 ## Remarques
 - Les exemples supposent que l'application tourne sur le port 7777 (valeur par défaut dans `application.properties`).
 - Ajustez les corps JSON selon les contraintes de validation définies sur `ArticleDTO`.

----
-Si vous voulez, je peux aussi fournir une collection Postman exportable (.json) contenant toutes les requêtes prêtes à l'emploi.
-- Understand the architecture of Rest.
-- Understand the 04 methods GET, POST, PUT and DELETE.
-- Implement Rest with Spring Boot and Spring Rest.
-- Handle exceptions with Spring (@ControllerAdvice) when processing a Rest request.
-- Understand how Spring Rest can generate the resource in XML format.
-- Develop unit tests and integration tests with Spring, Junit and Mockito.
-- Do the tests with postman.
-- Understand the principle of “Spring Active Profile”.
-- Configure and administer the Apache Tomcat version 10.
-- Understand how to create the WAR file with Spring Boot using Maven.
-- Deploy the WAR file on the container server.